Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: PSC obstruction on bundles

+We begin with the simplest case, $T^2$.
+Even in this setting, there exists an $S^1$-bundle over $T^2$ whose fiber is zero-homologous.
+It suffices to take those with non-divisible Euler class.
+In comparison, the fiber is always \textit{incompressible} because $\pi_2(T^2) = 0$.

-Even for the simplest $T^2$, the $S^1$ bundle over it with non-divisible Euler class has zero-homologuous fiber.
-However, it's always incompressible since $\pi_2(T^2)=0$.
-For similar example one could also consider $T^n\#T^n$, which has the twisted stablized property by Theorem \ref{cor2}.
-Additionally, one could see that the Schoen-Yau descent arguement can hardly apply in these situation since it requires homologically free fiber, and this is the case only when the bundle is trivial.
+A similar example is $T^n \# T^n$, which has the twisted $S^1$ stability property by Theorem \ref{cor2}.
+Additionally, one can observe that the Schoen-Yau descent argument can hardly be applied in these cases, as it requires a homologically free fiber---a condition satisfied only when the bundle is trivial, as an immediate consequence of Lemma \ref{A4}.

-There also exists the case that the fiber is compressible but homologically nontrivial.
-In fact, the $S^1$ bundle over $T^4\#\mathbb{C}\mathbb{P}^2$, whose restriction on $T^4$ is trivial while on $\mathbb{C}\mathbb{P}^2$ is like $S^1\longrightarrow S^5\slash\mathbb{Z}_p\longrightarrow \mathbb{C}\mathbb{P}^2$ is such an example, and it admits no PSC metric by Theorem \ref{thm3}.
-Moreover, if restriction of the bundle on $T^4$ has non-divisible Euler class, then the fiber is forced to be zero-homologuous, but still homotopically non-trivial provided $p>1$.
-Then Theorem \ref{thm4} is the only result to be applied under this situation.
+There also exist examples with compressible but homologically nontrivial fibers.
+Consider the $S^1$ bundle over $T^4\#\mathbb{C}\mathbb{P}^2$, whose restriction on $T^4$ is trivial, while behaving like $S^1\longrightarrow S^5\slash\mathbb{Z}_p\longrightarrow \mathbb{C}\mathbb{P}^2$ on $\mathbb{C}\mathbb{P}^2$.
+Clearly, it admits no PSC metric by Theorem \ref{thm3}.
+Moreover, if the restriction of the bundle on $T^4$ has non-divisible Euler class, then the fiber is forced to be zero-homologous, but still homotopically non-trivial provided $p>1$.
+In this case, Theorem \ref{thm4} is the only result to be applied.

-We conclude this section by providing an example that even the homological nontrivial condition for $S^1$ fiber is not always a sufficient condition to rule out positive scalar curvature metric on the fiber bundle. \begin{example} Consider the $S^1$ bundle over the $K_3$ surface, whose Euler class is 3 times the generator of the second cohomology group.
-One can show the fiber is homologically non-trivial and the bundle is a spin 5-manifold with fundamental group $\mathbb{Z}_3$ (This would be easy to see by Lemma \ref{A1}).
-By the result of \cite{ref17}, such manifold carries PSC metric. \end{example}
+We conclude this section by providing an example to show that even the homologically nontrivial condition for $S^1$ fibers is not always a sufficient condition to rule out PSC metrics on fiber bundles.
+This phenomenon can happen only when the dimension of the total space is greater than or equal to $4$, exhibiting a tremendous difference compared with the dimension $3$ case, as demonstrated by Theorem \ref{thm2}. \begin{example} $\quad$